South Floridians mop up, recall fear after historic deluge

 More than 650 flights were canceled at Fort Lauderdale on Thursday, according to FlightAware.

-Broward County schools canceled classes Thursday, including after-school and extracurricular activities, after water flooded hallways and classrooms at some schools.
+Broward County schools initially canceled classes Thursday, including after-school and extracurricular activities, after water flooded hallways and classrooms at some schools.
+Officials announced in the evening that schools would remain closed Friday.
 Service was restored on South Florida’s high-speed commuter rail, Brightline, after it briefly shut down Wednesday evening.

 The Red Cross set up a staging area to help residents whose homes were flooded, providing them with blankets and coffee, officials said.